Early Results from GLASS-JWST. I: Confirmation of Lensed $z\geqslant7$ Lyman-Break Galaxies Behind the Abell 2744 Cluster With NIRISS: Introduction

-Here we present the first spectroscopic results of GLASS-JWST-ERS and, through the confirmation of bright ($m_{\rm F160W}<26$ AB) galaxies, showcase the potential of \textit{JWST} to peer deep into the Reionization era independently of Ly$\alpha$.
+Here we present the first search for $z\geqslant7$ continuum sources behind the Abell 2744 Frontier Field galaxy cluster as part of the GLASS-JWST program \citep[ERS 1324, PI Treu;][]{treu22}, one of the very first and deepest extragalactic data sets of the Early Release Science (ERS) campaign.
+The search, combined with the lensing magnification afforded by the foreground cluster, showcases the potential of \textit{JWST} to peer deep into the reionization era independently of Ly$\alpha$.
 The Letter is structured as follows.
-In Section~\ref{sec:data} we describe our reduction of data, contamination modeling, and modeling and extraction of grism spectra.
+In Section~\ref{sec:data} we describe our reduction of the data, contamination modeling, and modeling and extraction of grism spectra.
 In Section~\ref{sec:results} we describe our target selection and showcase our results.
 We provide a summary and conclusions in Section~\ref{sec:conclusions}.
 This Letter serves as a reference for the data reduction and general modeling procedures employed by all the NIRISS-based papers in this Focus Issue.
 Where relevant, we assume \textit{H}$_{0}=$70 km/s/Mpc, $\Omega_{m}=$0.3, and $\Omega_{\wedge}=$0.7.
 All magnitudes are in the AB system \citep{oke83}.